cbi-society/cheminfo_tutorial_20241028/README.md

 ### FOR MacOS
 The environment in which the installation was verified is OS14 with M3 chip MacBook Air.

 Set the directory to be used for the hands-on session.
+Installation of the respective packages is performed in this directory.

 ```bash
 $ cd ~